FranzZemen/execution-context/ReadMe.md

 # Read Me
 Execution Context contains information about the currently executing context.
 It should not contain application code specifics or functional capability in of itself, and it must remain easily streamable over the wire.
-It is leveraged by all @franzzemen packages
+It is leveraged by nearly all @franzzemen packages

 This is the base package for Execution Context and is enhanced by later packages.